 I don’t like leftovers.
 Can I still use this meal plan?

 This makes following the meal plan a bit more tricky, but it’s still doable!
 Simply cut the amount you make for dinner in half, and you’ll need to find another option for the lunches.
 Just be aware that the carb counts won’t be accurate!
+Here are 25 easy keto lunch ideas for you to try!

 You may also enjoy these other recipes: